Categories

 It’s Hot

-If you suspect that you have been burned, be sure to discuss it with your Esthetician or Laser Technician before you leave the office.
+If you suspect that you have been burned, be sure to discuss it with your Laser Technician before you leave the office.
 Make sure you understand what to expect and how to treat your skin at home.
 Schedule an appointment for a post treatment follow-up, and never hesitate to call the office if you have questions or concerns.
+It is important to comply with post treatment instructions.
+Remember…. your friends, the girl at the cosmetic counter and strangers from online forums are not a replacement for a professional trained in your specific treatment.

 If you are not satisfied or confidant with the post -treatment care you are receiving from the laser technician, ask to speak to the medical directer.
 Hopefully, there is a doctor is the office.
 If you have gone to a med-spa chain, there may be a medical directer for several locations.
 You should first make every attempt to work with the staff at the clinic where the laser treatment was provided.
-If you are not satisfied with the level of care, then seek a second opinion.
+If you have followed up with your provider and complied with treatment recommendations and are still not satisfied with the level of care, then seek a second opinion.
 You want to get professional treatment as soon as possible.
 Information provided here or anywhere on the internet can not replace personal treatment by a skin professional.

 I have a burn, now what?

 The recommended treatment for burns, will depend on the degree of the burn.
-In most cases a burn from an aesthetic laser is a first degree burn.
-Second degree burns can also occur from laser treatments and third degree burns are not likely.
 If you suspect that you have been burned severely and find the pain intolerable or if the burn covers a large portion of the body, you may want to go to the emergency room.
-In most cases, it is not necessary to make a trip to the emergency room, however in rare cases you may need some medical attention.
+In most cases, it is not necessary to make a trip to the emergency room, however in rare cases you may need immediate medical attention.
 Be sure to let the laser technician know as soon as possible.
 They should be aware so they can review the treatment settings used and asses if there is an issue with the equipment.
-They should have you return to the clinic as soon as posable, so that they can give you post treatment instructions.
-You may also be scheduled to see the doctor or a nurse if necessary.
+They should have you return to the clinic as soon as posable, to assess the burned area, and give you post treatment instructions.
+You may also be scheduled to see the medical director (a doctor) or a nurse if necessary.
 It is the patients responsibility to communicate with the provider, return to the clinic for post treatment visits, and follow post treatment instructions.

-Actual first aid treatment will depend on the type of burn.
+Actual treatment will depend on the type of burn.

 - Cool the skin as quickly as possible (within the first few hours).
 This is critical!